Opoa

 Opoa is a village on the island of Raiatea, in French Polynesia.
-According to the 2017 census, it had a population of 1,183 people.
+According to the 2022 census, it had a population of 1,205.

 Geography

 Climate

 Opoa has a tropical rainforest climate (Köppen climate classification Af).
 The average annual temperature in Opoa is 26.6 C. The average annual rainfall is 3686.8 mm with December as the wettest month.
 The temperatures are highest on average in March, at around 27.7 C, and lowest in August, at around 25.4 C. The highest temperature ever recorded in Opoa was 35.2 C on 12 January 1998; the coldest temperature ever recorded was 16.5 C on 13 September 2002.